 Newcastle Dance Centre has a programme of dance classes for all ages and abilities; whether you are a beginner, an accomplished professional, or just seeking extra enjoyment from dancing.

-The Blackfriars Centre host tea dances and dance classes including Ceroc.
+St. Vincent’s Centre (Blackfriars Centre) Newcastle host tea dances and dance classes including Ceroc.